abtassociates/eva/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Time of Issue**
+Date and time, including timezone, when you encountered the bug.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'